Sorcerer

 Pressure (Bludgeoning)

-When you cast a spell that deals bludgeoning damage, you can spend 1 mana and choose one creature you can see.
-If that creature fails its saving throw against your spell or is hit by your spell attack roll, the reduce the creature's initiative by an amount equal to the spell's level.
-If the creature has already gone this round, it adds this penalty to the next initiative roll it makes within the next minute.
+to reduce the creature's Initiative by an amount equal to the spell's level.
+If the creature has already gone this round, it adds this penalty to the next Initiative Roll it makes within the next minute.
+This effect can be activated on multiple creatures at once, spending mana for each one.

 Transfixation (Piercing)

-When you cast a spell that deals piercing damage, you can spend 1 mana and choose one creature you can see.
-If that creature fails its saving throw against your spell or is hit by your spell attack roll, the creature's movement speed is reduced by a number of feet equal to twice the spell's level (rounded up to the nearest increment of 5) until the creature recovers at least 1 hit point, or until it or another creature within 5 feet of it succeeds on a Wisdom (Medicine) check equal to your spell save DC.
+to reduce the creature's movement speed by a number of feet equal to twice the spell's level (rounded up to the nearest increment of 5) until the creature recovers at least 1 hit point, or until it or another creature within 5 feet of it succeeds on a Medicine check equal to your Spell Save DC.

 Laceration (Slashing)

-When you cast a spell that deals slashing damage, you can spend 1 mana and choose one creature you can see.
-If that creature fails its saving throw against your spell or is hit by your spell attack roll, it also starts Bleeding for a number of rounds equal to the spell's level (minimum 1 round), using your spell save DC to end the condition if it is higher than 15.
-This effect can stack with itself, refreshing the duration and adding more to the damage die.
+to inflict the Bleeding condition on the creature for a number of rounds equal to the spell's level (minimum 1 round), using your Spell Save DC to end the condition if it is higher than 15.
+This effect can stack with itself, refreshing the duration and adding more to the damage die, and you can activate it on multiple creatures at once, spending mana for each one.

 Metamagic